chrisfishwood/scrumoverview/README.md

   * SO/SM runs the sprint review with the client.
 The team members demo the stories that they worked on.
 This fosters accountability.

 -----------------------

+#Pros and Cons

+* Pros:
+  * Communication is increased between development and business.
+  * Goals are set at the beginning of a sprint and progress can be tracked via the project burndown, this means fewer surprises.
+  * Time is tracked by all ‘team’ parties, so, in time, we should develop a good idea of the team’s velocity across sprints.
+  * …this also has accounting benefits.
+  * The Team is empowered by having a say on what is in the Sprint Backlog and is encouraged to push back on deadlines.
+  * A planned approach forces you to finish dependencies in previous sprints (comps, spikes, etc.).

+* Cons:
+  * Additional diligence must be done but the SO (Brando) to make sure that Stories are impecibally defined with extremely terse Definitions of Done.
+  * Hotfixes can be very disruptive.
+  * Team morale can be more tumultuous (the accordion effect).
+  * Time tracking can lead to a ‘do it quick, not right’ attitude, which leads to technical debt.
+  * The team loses the freedom to self-prioritize chores for the greater good of the codebase.
+  * Less pairing means less leveling-up.